howardosborne/locust_for_jmeter_users/simple_example.md

 Convert the har file to a locust file using https://pypi.org/project/har-transformer/

-You also might want to consider using a tool like Charles or Fiddler to capture traffic and analyse the requests and responses.
+You also might want to consider using a tool like [Fiddler](https://www.telerik.com/fiddler) or [Charles](https://www.charlesproxy.com/) to capture traffic and analyse the requests and responses.

 Now let’s look at running the test.